 to something like this:

-- Provide the certificate data and Assertion Consumer Service URL(s) to the person who manages your metadata.
-This person will need to update the metadata and provide you either either a copy of the metadata or a URL where you can access the updated metadata.
+- Provide the certificate data and Assertion Consumer Service URL(s) or EZproxy metadata file to the person who manages your SAML system.
+This person will need to provide you a copy of the Identity Provider metadata or a URL where you can access the metadata.

 - If you are provided with a metadata file, place it in the directory where EZproxy is installed.
 If you will download the metadata and have been provided with a certificate to validate the data you download by URL, place that file in the directory where EZproxy is installed.